York-Rattus/ratdbtools/README.md

 * **path** path to folder in which the database dump (i.e. set of .csv files) is stored.

 ### rattusPush - write a version of the database from the R environment to an existing MySQL instance
+Nb. this will only work with a local version; the UoY server won't allow it.
 `rattusPush(db, connection, prompt = T, report = T, returnDroppedRows = T)`

 * **db** a RATTUS database object, i.e. a list of data.tables as produced by `rattusPull` or similar.